MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 |Excluding results from archive sites           |NOT (path:http//contoso.sharepoint.com/archive OR path:http//contoso.sharepoint.com/CompanyArchive)|
 | Excluding results based on file type property | NOT(FileType:htm)|

-### Profile query variables

 Use variables in the KQL query section of a vertical to provide dynamic data as an input to the query of a vertical.
-There are two types of query variables that are supported today.
+"Profile" and "query string" are the types of query variables that can be used.
-- Profile
-- Query string

-### Profile variables
+#### Profile variables

 You can use profile query variables to contextualize the search results to the signed-in user.
 Profile query variables fetch values from the signed-in user’s [profile](https://docs.microsoft.com/en-us/graph/api/resources/profile).
-For example, to create a “Tickets” vertical for the user to find support tickets assigned to them, you can specify the following query in the “Query” section during the vertical creation in the administration page: <br /><br />
+For example, to create a “Tickets” vertical for the user to find support tickets assigned to them, you can specify the following query in the “Query” section during the vertical creation in the administration page.

 `AssignedTo:{Profile.accounts.userPrincipalName}`

-This language will narrow down the search results to show only those items for which the assignee is the user who runs the search.
+This will trim the search results to show only items that are assigned to the person doing the search.

 [Profile resource](/graph/api/resources/profile) exposes properties as collections.
 For example, information related to email addresses is exposed through email collection, work positions as positions collection, and so on.
 All properties available in the user profile are exposed as Query variables.